LeonardDick/rtd-tutorial/docs/source/index.rst

    This project is under active development.

-**CONAn** is a Python program to generate carbon structures, set up MD simulation boxes and analyze MD trajectories composed of a liquid and carbon structures.
+**CONAn** is a tool to generate carbon structures, set up MD simulation boxes and analyze MD trajectories composed of a liquid and carbon structures.
-It shall pose as an addition to the powerful and established program *TRAVIS* (http://www.travis-analyzer.de).
-The program is able to do the following:
+The program has the following features:

-* Generate carbon structures like graphene walls, carbon nanotubes (CNT) or pores.
+* Generate carbon structures like carbon walls, carbon nanotubes (CNT) or pores.

 -> include pictures of the structures here